hokoo/aws-polly/.github/PULL_REQUEST_TEMPLATE.md

-*Issue #, if available:*
+*Resolves #{issue ID if available}*

 *Description of changes:*

-By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.
+By submitting this pull request, I confirm that my contribution is made under the terms of the GNU GENERAL PUBLIC LICENSE v3.0.